arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Information regarding domestic violence and protection order details

-In Arizona Family Court Records can include both records of Arizona marriage records and Arizona divorce records.
-These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
-Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.
+Arizona marriage records and Arizona divorce records are also considered part of the state's family court records.
+They usually feature the personal information of those involved, and their disclosure may be limited depending on the preferences of both parties.
+Consequently, marriage and divorce records can be considered more challenging to locate and obtain than other public records.
+They may not be available through government sources or third-party public record websites.

 How Do I Get Family Court Records in Arizona?

-The state of Arizona provides a variety of channels through which family court records may be accessed by interested persons.
-Primarily, family court records are managed and disseminated by the court’s general jurisdiction which is the Superior court divided into multiple state trial courts.
-Most records can be accessed from the court clerk’s office of the various courts or by using any of the online or self-service resources provided by the court were the case was heard.
+Arizona provides a variety of channels through which interested persons may access family court records.
+Primarily, family court records are managed and disseminated by the court's general jurisdiction, which is the Superior Court, divided into multiple state trial courts.
+Most records can be accessed from the court clerk's office of the various courts or by using any online or self-service resources provided by the court where the case was heard.
 Essentially, Arizona family court records can be obtained by:

 • Querying the record custodian via mail